Many of you probably think that I no longer am self-impressed or even dazzled when I forecast something that turns out to be true.

 Obama really might decriminalize marijuana.

-Esquire magazine, the Stoner community is clamoring to say it.
+Esquire magazine, the stoner community, is clamoring to say it.

 Yes, we cannabis.

-Insiders think reform could come in Obama's second term or even sooner.
+Turns out, with several drug war veterans close to the president-elect's ear, insiders think reform could come in Obama's second term or even sooner.

-Apparently, there's some transition team people that are telling the press, the Esquire, that Obama wants to decriminalize marijuana.
+Apparently, there's some transition team people that are telling the press, Esquire, that Obama wants to decriminalize marijuana.

 Barney Frank, ladies and gentlemen, still fit to be tied over Rick Warren being nominated to say the prayer at the inauguration.

-Singling someone out for the honor of giving the inaugural prayer, I think is inappropriate.
+Singling someone out for the honor of giving the inaugural prayer, I think, is inappropriate.

 I'm glad everybody's talking to everybody.